 Yoshio Koyanagi, M.D., Ph.D.
 Professor

 From retrovirus researches it has been achieved the discoveries of reverse transcriptase and retroviral oncogenes.
 It is clear that these discoveries provided strong advances on Virology and Cell Biology.
-Then, it has been well known that ‘‘retroviruses can cause some human diseases’’ after the discovery of human immunodeficiency virus (HIV).
+Then, it has been well known that ‘‘retroviruses can cause some human diseases’’ after the discovery of human immunodeficiency virus (HIV) and human T cell leukemia virus (HTLV).
 We now know the importance of retrovirus research.
 Therefore, we believe that our efforts will contribute to Medical as well as Life Sciences.

 Research and EducationResearch projects have been arranged.